 In Gen. xxviii.
-12-15, the promises which had been made to the fathers, Abraham and Isaac, and which had been unintentionally conveyed to Jacob, are all confirmed to the latter, in a vision which he had of the glorious kingdom of the Messiah; to which our Saviour seems to allude, whenspeaking with Nathaniel, who had made confession of his being the king of Israel-he says, "Hereafter shall ve see heaven opened, and the angels of God ascending and descending upon the Son of man."
-Here it is said, that Jacob, having lighted on a certain place, took a stone for his pillow, and laid him down to sleep:--
+12-15, the promises which had been made to the fathers, Abraham and Issac, and which had been unintentionally conveyed to Jacob, are all confirmed to the latter, in a vision which he had of the glorious kingdom of the Messiah; to which our Saviour seems to allude, whenspeaking with Nathaniel, who had made confession of his being the king of Israel-he says, "Hereafter shall ye see heaven opened, and the angels of God ascending and descending upon the Son of man."
+Here it is said, that Jacob, having lighted on a certain place, took a stone for his pillow, and faid him down to sleep :-

-"And he dramed, and, behold, a ladder set upon the earth; and the top of it reached to heaven; and behold the angels of God ascending and descending on it.
-And behold, the Lord stood above it, and he said, I am the Lord God of Abraham thy father, and the God of Isaac; the land whereon thou liest, to thee will I give it, and to thy seed, and thy seed shall be as the dust of the earth; and thou shalt spread abroad, to the west, and to the sast, and to the north, and to the south."
+"And he dreamed, and, behold, a ladder set upon the earth; and the top of it reached to heaven; and behold the angels of God ascending and descending on it.
+And behold, the Lord stood above it, and he said, I am the Lord God of Abraham thy father, and the God of Isaac; the land whereon thou liest, to thee will I give it, and to thy seed, and thy seed shall be as the dust of the earth; and thou shalt spread abroad, to the west, and to the sauth."